 I am a Research Fellow working with Theo Damoulas and Adam Johansen on simulations of Gaussian and deep Gaussian processes.
 Before that I was a research fellow (at Warwick) with Wilfrid Kendall exploring the use of Dirichet forms to investigate theoretical properties (particularly optimal scaling) of MCMC methods.
-From April 2017 until September 2018 I was a postdoctoral research assistant at Queen Mary University of London with Prof. John Moriarty, working on simulation of rare events and other applications of MCMC methods to energy related problems.
+From April 2017 until September 2018 I was a postdoctoral research assistant at Queen Mary University of London with John Moriarty, working on simulation of rare events and other applications of MCMC methods to energy related problems.
 I did my PhD (2013-2017) at Imperial College London with Alex Mijatović on the topic of variance reduction using control variates obtained by approximately solving the Poisson equation.
 My main research interest focuses on methodological and theoretic aspects of computational statistical algorithms.